YangLabHKUST/XPASS/README.md

 ## External validation using independent GWAS data

-Because the WeGene data is currently not available online, we use the GWAS of female BMI from BBJ as the external validation dataset to approximate the prediction $R^2$.
+We use the GWAS of female BMI from BBJ as the external validation dataset to approximate the prediction $R^2$.
 Specifically we use the following equation:

 $$R^2=corr(y,\hat{y})^2=\left(\frac{cov(y,\hat{y})}{\sqrt{var(y)var(\hat{y})}}\right)^2=\left(\frac{z^T\tilde{\mu}/\sqrt{n}}{\sqrt{\tilde{\mu}^T\Sigma\tilde{\mu}}}\right)^2,$$

 where $z$ is the z-score of external summsry statistics, $n$ is its sample size, $\tilde{\mu}$ is the posterior mean of effect size at the standardized genotype scale, $\Sigma$ is the LD reference panel.

+The `evalR2_XPASS` function takes posterior means from XPASS output and the external validation summary statistics as its input to evaluate the approximated predictive R2.
+The ouput is a vector of prdictive R2 evaluated using mu1, mu2, mu_XPASS1, and mu_XPASS2, respectively.

 ```{r}
 > R2 <- evalR2_XPASS(fit_bbj$mu,BMI_bbj_female,ref_EAS)